Use Cases and Examples for matsindf

 The following code gives the approach to adding metadata, appropriate

-for this application, relying on Ledger.side
+for this application, relying on Ledger.side, the sign of

-, and knowledge about the rows and columns for each
+E.ktoe, and knowledge about the rows and columns for each

 matrix.
 Each type of network will have its own algorithm for identifying